On the Inhomogeneous Phase of the Chiral Gross-Neveu Model: Chiral spiral at large

+We can perform a perturbative expansion in the coupling $\lambda_s$, or equivalently in $M$.
+Neglecting irrelevant constant terms, we have

-As before, we can interpret the traces diagrammatically, as each insertion of $P_\pm$, denoted by ${\oplus},{\ominus}$ respectively, brings an insertion of mass $M$ and spatial momentum $\mp2q$.
-By momentum conservation in the loop there has to be equal number of $P_\pm$ insertions, which must be alternated because $P_\pm\gamma^\mu P_\pm=0$.
-Therefore,
+We can interpret the traces diagrammatically as follows.
+Oriented lines denote massless fermion propagators.
+Each insertion of $P_\pm$, denoted by ${\oplus},{\ominus}$ respectively, brings an insertion of mass $M$ and spatial momentum $\mp2q$.
+By momentum conservation in the loop there has to be equal number of $P_\pm$ insertions, which must be alternated because $P_\pm\gamma^\mu P_\pm=0$, therefore only terms with even $n=2m$ contribute.
+Invariance under ${\oplus}\leftrightarrow{\ominus}$ exchange gives the extra factor of $2$.